Skip to main content

 SE_POL 409: Economic Policy in Action

 An economic policy is a course of action that is intended to influence or control the behavior of the economy.
 Economic policies are typically implemented and administered by the government (federal, state, and local).
-They are the end results of economic planning: the decisions governments make to influence the production, consumption, and redistribution of wealth.
-This course provides a deep discussion of theoretical concepts and empirical tools to understand the design and effects of economic policy from the local to the international level in a variety of areas that are organized into two sections.
-Section I explores micro-level policy issues such as social safety net, workforce development, and topics in regional and global economic development, while Section II investigates how contemporary macroeconomic policy and institutional design explain dramatic events in the international economy.
-In Section II, we will focus on specific macro policy issues like the exchange rate crises in Argentina and, more recently, in Russia, the 2012 labor market reform in Spain and the Covid-19 pandemic and the global economy.
-The course is intended to develop a framework for linking policy design and economic outcomes of agents in the economy.
-As part of the course assessment, students will be organized into teams and cast into different roles to advise stakeholders on policy and program design and evaluation in a simulated professional setting.
+This course provides a deep discussion of theoretical concepts and empirical tools to understand the design and effects of economic policy from the local to the international level in a variety of areas such as education, healthcare, social security, environmental, and tax policy.
+Students are organized into teams and cast into different roles to advise stakeholders on policy and program design and evaluation in a simulated professional setting.

 Students will learn about the factors that influence policy making in the United States, what happens to policy as it makes its way through the system and gets played out on the ground, and the role of high-quality, mixed methods policy analysis in these processes.
 Students will engage these objectives by reading and participating in class discussions of theories of policy making and implementation, as well as by engaging in practical policy brief writing exercises.